Truist Securities Maintains Sunnova Energy International (NOVA) Buy Recommendation

 See our leaderboard of companies with the largest price target upside.

-The projected annual revenue for Sunnova Energy International is $707MM, an increase of 26.70%.
-The projected annual non-GAAP EPS is -$1.26.
+The projected annual revenue for Sunnova Energy International is 707MM, an increase of 8.10%.
+The projected annual non-GAAP EPS is -1.26.

 What is the Fund Sentiment?